 From Statistics Explained

 This article presents recent European Union (EU) employment statistics, including an analysis based on important socioeconomic dimensions: employment statistics show significant differences by sex, age and educational level attained.
-There are also considerable disparities across EU Member States and regions within these Member States.
+There are also considerable labour market disparities across EU Member States.